 - Sunday 11th December 2016 12noon to 6pm

-Following the extremely successful and popular Christmas Tree Festivals of the last seven years, this years Christmas Tree Festival will take place in St Mary’s, Alverstoke over 3 days.
-We shall also introduce a fourth preview day exclusively for local schools and care homes.
+Following the extremely successful and popular Christmas Tree Festivals of the last eight years, this years Christmas Tree Festival will take place in St Mary’s, Alverstoke over 3 days plus a fourth invitational day exclusively for local schools and care homes.

 Please note that the following admission fee applies for the festival general opening hours in favour of supporting the work of the parish –